ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 Ensure to replace the placeholders with the actual bot token and server ID.

-### Performance
-Here's an updated version of your README with a new **Performance** section added, showcasing quantitative metrics and how the models perform.

----

 ## Performance

 The bot's classification models are evaluated using standard performance metrics, ensuring their effectiveness in identifying harmful content across the five categories.
 Below are the key metrics and their interpretations: